AmandaBoo/silhouette-card-maker/AmandaREADME.md

 9. Cut with Force 33, Speed 20, Depth 7, Pass 3

 ### Notes on single sided printing
-- It takes about 3 minutes 48 seconds (50 minutes for 13 sheets)
+- It takes about 3 minutes 48 seconds to print a single sheet (50 minutes for 13 sheets)
-- 7 minutes to put the cards in laminate pouches
+- 4 minutes to put the cards in laminate pouches (~19 seconds a sheet)
-- 13 minutes for the lamination machine to run
+- 13 minutes for the lamination machine to run (1 minutes/sheet)
-- 30 minutes to cut (assuming no mis-cuts and practically no silhouette registration errors)
+- 30 minutes to cut (assuming no mis-cuts and practically no silhouette registration errors) (2 min 19 seconds/sheet)
+- 6 minutes to laminate a 104 cut cards

 ## Double-sided cards (only work with 8 cards/1 page at a time)
 1. create .txt file in decklist folder in moxfield format